IG-AI/Disease-Simulator/README.md

 * PROB - the chanse of the infection spreading between two individuals.
 * RANGE - the radius of the area an individual need to be in order to be infected by another individual.
 * LIFE - the number of ticks an individual will 'live' after being infected.
-* MOVE - the movement of the individuals, can be "path" to use A\*, or "bounce"/"bounce_random" to use bouncing behaviour.
+* MOVE - the movement of the individuals.
+  * **path** use A\* for pathfinding.
+  * **bounce** and **bounce_random** uses bouncing behaviour.
 * END  - the switch for the end conditions:
-              For 'ticks' the simulation will only stop when TICKS is depleted.
+  * **ticks** the simulation will only stop when TICKS is depleted.
 Note that if this option is chosen and TICKS are set to a negative value the simulation will run indefinitely.
-              For 'dead' the simulation will stop when either all individuals are healthy, all individuals are dead or TICKS have been depleted.
+  * **dead** the simulation will stop when either all individuals are healthy, all individuals are dead or TICKS have been depleted.
-              For 'infected' the simulation will stop when either all individuals are healthy, all individuals are infected or TICKS have been depleted.
+  * **infected** the simulation will stop when either all individuals are healthy, all individuals are infected or TICKS have been depleted.
+ * REC - the behaviour of the recording function.
+   * **play** default behaviour, will just play the simulation with no recording.
+   * **play_and_record** will play the simulation and record it.
+   * **rec** will only record the simulation, nothing will be displayed.
+   * **bg** will run the simulation in the background, nothing will be recorded nor displayed.

 The flags do not need to be in any specific order to use them.<br>
 EXAMPLE: **make erun MAP=map_one.bmp IND=100 TICKS=1000** <br>